axujen/omw-mm/README.md

 Run omw-mm-cli.py command --help for additional help about each command.

 # NOTE
-The merge command is still new an experimental, i tries to emulate Wrye Mash and TESTool merged lists feature (without the need for resquencing) but it may not be 100% accurate.
+The merge command is still new and experimental, it tries to emulate Wrye Mash and TESTool merged lists feature (without the need for resequencing) but it may not be 100% accurate.

 If you have any info on how to improve it, please email me or open an issue in the github tracker